Transient Well Testing

 Medhat (Med) M. Kamal is a Chevron Fellow and leader of the Dynamic Reservoir Characterization group with Chevron Energy Technology Company in Houston, Texas.
 An SPE Honorary Member, he has more than 40 years of industry experience in well testing, reservoir description, and production and reservoir engineering.

 Kamal is the editor and lead author of SPE Monograph 23, Transient Well Testing, the most recent publication on this subject.
 He authored numerous technical articles in SPE refereed journals, and has served as a Technical Editor, Review Chairman, and Executive Editor of JPT and SPE Reservoir Engineering and Evaluation journals.

 Kamal is a past SPE Distinguished Lecturer.
-He has presented short courses for SPE and has lectured in North & South America, Europe, Asia, Africa, Australia, and the Pacific Rim.
+He has presented short courses for SPE and has lectured in North & South America, Europe, the Middle East, Asia, Africa, Australia, and the Pacific Rim.
 He is the winner of many society awards, including the Cedric K. Ferguson Medal, the SPE Distinguished Service Award, and the Texas Petroleum Engineer of the Year Award.

 Kamal has served on and chaired multiple SPE committees, including the Text Book and Monograph Committees, the first SPE Board Committee on R&D and the first SPE R&D conference.
 He has served on the SPE Board of Directors as the Regional Director of the Western North America Region.

 Kamal holds a PhD in Petroleum Engineering (with a Minor in Computer Science) from Stanford University.